Tordsg/Xcitr/readme.md

 - SecondaryController (connected to profile.fxml and manages the user information as a profile page)
 - MatchController (connected to match.fxml and manages the users matches and communication with them)

-There is also an app class in this module that launces the Xcitr application in Scenebuilder.
+There is also an app class in this module that launches the Xcitr application in Scenebuilder.

-UI testing (add jacoco image file)
+### Testing
+To determine the test coverage of our code, Jacoco has been implemented to test how much of the different classes and modules have been tested.
+Images that illustrate this can be viewed in the Jacoco folder: ... .
+To view these files one can also enter 'mvn -B verify' in the terminal.
+The quality of the code is also checked using spotbugs and checkstyle.

+## Gitlab